tarwn/lessthandot-hugo/blogs/content/posts/2012-01-25-automating-index-statistics-collection.md

 Once the variable is loaded with the list of servers from the file in a table format, a Foreach Loop Container is utilized to perform the actual shredding task.
 For each row in the table contained in the variable, the internal processing will occur.

-The internal processing of the Foreach Loop will consist of an Execute T-SQL Task to execute Jason’s script based on the instance the Foreach Loop is focused on (or indexed currently), which will pass the results to another Foreach Loop Container that will process each row returned and insert the row into a flat file destination.
+The internal processing of the Foreach Loop will consist of an Execute T-SQL Task to execute Jason's script based on the instance the Foreach Loop is focused on (or indexed currently), which will pass the results to another Foreach Loop Container that will process each row returned and insert the row into a flat file destination.

 **The SSIS Control Flow**